thegeek82000/openGLCD/readme.txt

 INSTALL (Older Arduino Releases)
 ================================
-This library should be unziped into a folder named openGLCD in the libraries directory.
-If you already have a folder called libraries in your Arduino sketchbook directory, unzip the glcd files there.
-If not, create a folder called libraries in the sketchbook folder, and drop the library folder here.
+This library should be unziped into a directory named openGLCD in the libraries directory.
+If you already have a directory called libraries in your Arduino sketchbook directory, unzip the glcd files there.
+If not, create a directory called libraries in the sketchbook directory, and drop the library directory here.

 To locate your sketchbook directory bring up the IDE and click on [File]->Preferences